Registration - EU applicants

-- you acquire wide-ranging knowledge about human beings (in socio-cultural, linguistic, historical, biological, and esp. philosophical dimensions)
+- graduates acquire wide-ranging knowledge about human beings (in socio-cultural, linguistic, historical, biological, and esp. philosophical dimensions)

-- you learn how to bring about “good live” for the most needy
+- learn how to bring about “good life” for the most needy

-- you choose a specialization: intercultural management or intercultural brokering
+- choose a specialization: intercultural management (organizes targeted activities) or intercultural brokering (designs activities and prepares the environment for communication purposes, mitigating social conflicts)

-- you can participate in research and practical projects as well as in a variety of social roles
+- can participate in research and practical projects

-- you are prepared to work in intercultural areas of business, health and education, and for work in humanitarian organizations
+- are prepared to work (through internships and study visits) in intercultural areas of business, health and education, and in humanitarian organizations

 - can progress to MA programmes (e.g.. in Philosophy, Cognitive Studies or Social Sciences)